Business checking account vs. personal checking: What you need to know

 Having separate accounts makes it easier for you to categorize business versus personal outlays and enables you to deduct business expenses for taxes.
 Also, if your business ever gets audited, combined accounts could result in both your personal and business transactions being audited.

 Distinguish between business vs. hobby

-The IRS expects you to show proof that you are a business and not a hobby.
-For better record keeping purposes, having a separate business bank account helps you prove that you are running a legitimate business, not a hobby.
+The IRS requires all businesses to maintain a record keeping system.
+For better record keeping purposes, having a separate business bank account provides an overview of your business’s transactions and helps prove that you’re running a legitimate business, not a hobby.

 Builds your professional business brand

 When you’re in business, image is critical.
 You want your business to come across as the best of the best.
 Having a business checking account adds professionalism and credibility to your business.

 That’s hard to do if you write checks from your personal checking account to buy inventory for your business.
 Also, clients may be hesitant to deal with you if they pay you personally, rather than paying the business.

 Having a business checking account offers a single, centralized location to accept payments from clients and customers.
 Additionally, business checking accounts often come with a business debit card, which can make it easy to handle business expenditures, rather than pulling funds from multiple sources.

 Having a business checking account is essential if you’re planning to grow your business.
 Building a relationship with a financial organization may make it easier for you to apply for a business loan or access additional business services, such as payroll or taxes, to manage critical elements of the business separately.